Burt Lancaster: Possible affairs

+Some media outlets and authors have written that Lancaster was bisexual, and had relationships with both men and women.
 Friends said he claimed he was romantically involved with Deborah Kerr during the filming of From Here to Eternity in 1953.
 However, Kerr stated that while there was a spark of attraction, nothing ever happened.
 He reportedly had an affair with Joan Blondell.

 In her 1980 autobiography, Shelley Winters claimed to have had a two-year affair with him, during which time he was considering separation from his wife.
 In his Hollywood memoirs, friend Farley Granger recalled an incident when Lancaster and he had to come to Winters' rescue one evening when she had inadvertently overdosed on alcohol and sleeping pills.
 She broke up with him for "cheating on her with his wife" after she heard reports of his wife's third or fourth pregnancy.
-Lancaster and Winters performed together in the 1949 radio play adaptation of The Killers.
-They appeared in two films together: The Young Savages, where she played his character's former lover, and The Scalphunters.

 Religion

 Despite his Protestant background and upbringing, Lancaster identified as an atheist later in life.